 FOLLOW US

-The Monroe County Humane Association is NOT the City of Bloomington Animal Shelter.
-For shelter hours, adoptable animals, lost/found pets, and animal control, please call the City of Bloomington Animal Care & Control at 812-349-3492.
+The Monroe County Humane Association proudly collaborates, but is distinct from, the City of Bloomington Animal Shelter.
+For services such as adoption, lost/found pets, shelter hours, and animal control, feel free to reach out to our friends at the City of Bloomington Animal Care & Control at 812-349-3492.
+Together, we're caring for our community's animals.